 As medical costs are another large part of disabled people’s expenses, asking your doctor for samples of medication can be a useful way to lower your costs.
 Companies often provide samples to doctors, in the hopes that they will prescribe them to their clients.
 Ask your doctor if they have samples of any medications you require.

-There are other, smaller ways of supplementing your income which still have a large impact.
+There are other, smaller ways of supplementing your disability benefits income which still have a large impact.
 Using coupons to purchase groceries can help you save substantially on food costs, and there are several Maryland programs that lessen the cost of transportation for disabled individuals, including Reduced Fare programs, Paratransit and MDOT.

 We Want to Be Your Advocate